7 SC properties, including historic hotel for black travelers, added to National Register

 When it operated as a hotel, it had 25 guest rooms as well as a parlor, a reception hall and a dining room.
 In addition to housing travelers, it also became a space for the African American community to hold special events and dances.

 According to the nomination submitted to the National Register, W.E.B.
-Du Bois, a prominent author and activist who helped to found the NAACP, even stayed there during a visit to Charleston.
+Du Bois, a prominent author and activist who helped to found the NAACP, stayed at the property during a visit to Charleston.

 But by the early 1930s, business at the hotel had been hurt by the Great Depression and by a decline in customers as more African Americans moved out of the South.